felixleeca/recalllens/README.md

 # RecallLens

-**"Scan it.
-If it's recalled, know in seconds."**

-RecallLens is a Progressive Web App that allows users to scan product barcodes and instantly check for recalls from official government sources (FDA, FSIS, CPSC).
+RecallLens is a web app that allows users to scan product barcodes and instantly check for recalls.

 ## Features